Frequently Asked Questions

 Is a Pharmacy Technician Certification required?

 Each state sets its own requirements for Pharmacy Technicians.
 It is highly advised that the prospective Pharmacy Technician consult with the appropriate state board of pharmacy to determine the exact qualification requirements.
 Some states require completing a board approved program, getting a certificate of completion, then registering with the board, while other states just simply require a national certification.
 It should be noted that requirements constantly change.
 To clarify what each state requires, visit the state board of pharmacy's website for details.
+PassAssured has provided an interactive map of the United States to find state requirements.

 Is the PTCB or ExCPT recognized by all states?

 Most states recognize either the PTCB or ExCPT, but it is best to check with the state board of pharmacy for each state to find out what that state's requirements are.
+PassAssured has provided an interactive map of the United States to find state requirements.

 What are the minimum requirements for becoming a Certified Pharmacy Technician?